martinpeck/martinpeck.github.io/about.md

 I worked for Microsoft, in the UK, for just over 10 years.
 During that time I worked on a number of projects, but for the last 5 of those years I worked within Microsoft Mediaroom.
 I headed up a remote dev team in the UK that was part of the San Francisco based product group.

 We shipped an IPTV platform that's used around the world by many Telecoms companies.

-## Other Stuff
-If you want to know more then I suggest you look at my [LinkedIn profile](https://www.linkedin.com/in/martinpeck){:data-proofer-ignore=""}.

 ## Health Warning about Everything on this Site
 Nothing you read on this blog, or anything that I write on social media, is written on behalf of the organisations I have previously or currently work for.
 None of what you read should be considered an expression of their views, or endorsed by them.